Press Releases

 About Georgia Power

 Georgia Power is the largest electric subsidiary of Southern Company (NYSE: SO), America’s premier energy company.
-Value, Reliability, Customer Service and Stewardship are the cornerstones of the company’s promise to 2.7 million customers in all but four of Georgia’s 159 counties.
+Value, Reliability, Customer Service and Stewardship are the cornerstones of the company’s promise to 2.8 million customers in all but four of Georgia’s 159 counties.
 Committed to delivering clean, safe, reliable and affordable energy, Georgia Power maintains a diverse, innovative generation mix that includes nuclear, coal and natural gas, as well as renewables such as solar, hydroelectric and wind.
-Georgia Power focuses on delivering world-class service to its customers every day and the company is recognized by J.D.
+Georgia Power offers rates below the national average, focuses on delivering world-class service to its customers every day and is recognized by J.D.
 Power as an industry leader in customer satisfaction.
-For more information, visit www.GeorgiaPower.com and connect with the company on Facebook (Facebook.com/GeorgiaPower), X (Twitter.com/GeorgiaPower) and Instagram (Instagram.com/ga_power).
+For more information, visit www.GeorgiaPower.com and connect with the company on Facebook (Facebook.com/GeorgiaPower), X (X.com/GeorgiaPower) and Instagram (Instagram.com/ga_power).

 For Immediate Release